mosaicnetworks/babble/docs/usage.rst

  - ``proxy_addr``  : where Babble listens for transactions from the App
  - ``client_addr`` : where the App listens for transactions from Babble

-Finally, we need to specify where Babble exposes its HTTP API where one can query the Hashgraph data store.
+We also need to specify where Babble exposes its HTTP API where one can query the Hashgraph data store.
-This is defined by the service_addr flag.
+This is defined by the ``service_addr`` flag.

+Finally, we can choose to run Babble with a database backend or only with an in-memory cache.
+By default, Babble will look for a database file in ``~/.babble/babdger_db`` but this can be set with the ``store_path`` option.
+If the file exists, the node will load the database and bootstrap itself to a state consistent with the database and it will be able to proceed with the consensus algorithm from there.
+If the file does not exist yet, it will be created and the node will start from a clean slate.

+In some cases, it can be preferable to run Babble without a database backend.
+Indeed, even if using a database can be indispensable in some deployments, it has a big impact on performance.
+To use an in-memory store only, set the option ``store inmem``.

 Here is how the Docker demo starts Babble nodes together wth the Dummy application: